rocky-linux/documentation/docs/guides/security/ssh_ca_key_signing.md

 ## Conclusion

 SSH is one of the most useful protocols to manage remote servers.
 Implementing certificate authorities can be helpful, especially in larger environments with many servers and users.
 It is important to maintain revocation lists.
-It ensures the reovcation of compromised keys easily without replacing the whole key infrastructure.
+It ensures the revocation of compromised keys easily without replacing the whole key infrastructure.